Vue Storefront is now Alokai! Learn More

 The unification process has been described in detail in the Unified Data Model documentation.

-Generating the integration extension boilerplate
+Generating the integration extension boilerplateri:link

 To generate the integration extension boilerplate, run the following command:

-yarn alokai-cli extension generate --i=<integration-name> --template=<template-name>
+yarn alokai-cli extension generate -i <integration-name> -t <template-name>

-# Example: yarn alokai-cli extension generate --i=my-integration
+# Example: yarn alokai-cli extension generate -i my-integration

 The integration extension boilerplate is generated with a template.
 You can choose from the following templates: